domsteil/sgxjvm-public/docs/source/rng-host.rst

     java -jar host.jar -m DEBUG samples/rng/rng-enclave/build/enclave/Debug/enclave.signed.so

-The above will hopefully load the enclave and bind port 8080, where the host will be accepting incoming gRPC connections to forward to the enclave. ``-m DEBUG`` will cause the host to use native libraries with debug symbols, and to load the enclave in DEBUG mode.
+The above will load the enclave and bind port 8080, where the host will be accepting incoming gRPC connections to forward to the enclave. ``-m DEBUG`` will cause the host to use native libraries with debug symbols, and to load the enclave in DEBUG mode.

 To run the enclave in simulation mode, run: